wiggzz/dd-trace-debug/README.md

 Hit `http://localhost:8080/error`.

-Note that the traces from this endpoint are not shown in datadog.
+This creates an unprintable exception, which ddtrace fails to record as an erroneous trace.
+Both it and the parent trace are not shown in datadog.